-Figure 8-38 List Volumes
+Figure 8-40 List Volumes

-Table 8-11 Volume Column Descriptions
+Table 8-12 Volume Column Descriptions

-Column Name Description

-Volume Name The volume name.

-Status The status of the volume:

-Online: The volume is online.
+Column Name Description Volume Name The volume name.
+Status The status of the volume: Online: The volume is online.
 Offline: The volume is offline.

-Erasing: The volume is being erased if the Erase Volume Data

-option is set.
+Erasing: The volume is being erased if the Erase Volume Data option is set.
 Initiating: The volume is being initialized.
 Rebuilding: The volume is being rebuilt.
 Migrating: The volume is being migrated.
 Rollback: The volume is being rolled back.
 Parity Checking: The volume is being parity check.
 Relocating: The volume is being relocated.

-Health The health of the volume:

-Optimal: the volume is working well and there is no failed disk in

-the RG.

-Failed: the pool disk of the volume has single or multiple failed

-disks than its RAID level can recover from data loss.

-Degraded: At least one disk from the pool of the volume is failed

-or plugged out.

-Partially optimal: the volume has experienced recoverable read

-errors.
+EE Rebuilding: The volume is being RAID EE rebuilt.
+Health The health of the volume: Optimal: the volume is working well and there is no failed disk in the RG.
+Failed: the pool disk of the volume has single or multiple failed disks than its RAID level can recover from data loss.
+Degraded: At least one disk from the pool of the volume has failed or plugged out.
+Non-optimal: the volume has experienced recoverable read errors.
 After passing parity check, the health will become Optimal.
 Capacity Total capacity of the volume.

-SSD Cache The status of the SSD cache:

-Enabled: The volume is enabled SSD cache.

-Disabled: The volume is disabled SSD cache.
+Volume Type The type of the volume: RAID Volume.
+Backup Volume.
+SSD Cache The status of the SSD cache: • Enabled: The volume is enabled SSD cache. • Disabled: The volume is disabled SSD cache.
 Snapshot space Used snapshot space / Total snapshot space.
-The first capacity is

-current used snapshot space, and the second capacity is reserved

-total snapshot space.
+The first capacity is current used snapshot space, and the second capacity is reserved total snapshot space.
 Snapshots The quantity of the snapshot in the volume.
 Clone The target name of the clone volume.
 Write The access right of the volume:

 WT: Write Through.

 WB: Write Back.

 RO: Read Only.

 Pool Name Which pool the volume belongs to.